 Dry scalp can be bothersome, just alone for its visible effects on your hair and scalp.
-However, it can also lead to dandruff and visible hair loss.
-Hair loss may be due to persistent scratching.
+However, it can also lead to visible hair loss, often due to persistent scratching.

 Some people will scratch enough that it causes soreness or even open wounds.
-If not cared for, these sores could become inflamed.
-In extreme cases, the sores (whether caused by scratching or infections) could result in scarring.
-If you believe you have any sores or wounds, you should see a doctor before applying any oils or home remedies as they may irritate the wound.
+If not cared for, these sores could become inflamed or infected.
+If you believe you have any sores or wounds, you should contact a doctor before applying any oils or home remedies, as they may irritate the wound.

-Dry scalp can be uncomfortable, but fortunately it’s highly treatable.
+A dry scalp can be uncomfortable, but it’s highly treatable.
 Many cases of dry scalp respond well to a change in your hair care products or routine, and home remedies can certainly help speed up the process.

 If home remedies have not started to work after 2 weeks, you can make an appointment with a doctor to make sure there is not an underlying health condition that requires prescription treatment.